PeptideNerds

 Timing

 Most community protocols suggest taking BPC-157 and semaglutide at different times.
 Semaglutide is a once-weekly injection.
 BPC-157 is typically used daily.
-There is no research indicating that simultaneous administration is problematic, but separating them is the more common approach.
+There is no research indicating simultaneous administration is problematic, but separating them is the more common approach.

 Administration route